 • Technical Tests

-• Site Selection: The location must offer easy access to key raw materials such as lactic acid and glucose or starch.
+• Site Selection: The location must offer easy access to key raw materials such as lactic acid, catalyst, and purification solvents.
 Proximity to target markets will help minimize distribution costs.
 The site must have robust infrastructure, including reliable transportation, utilities, and waste management systems.
 Compliance with local zoning laws and environmental regulations must also be ensured.

 • Plant Layout Optimization: The layout should be optimized to enhance workflow efficiency, safety, and minimize material handling.
 Separate areas for raw material storage, production, quality control, and finished goods storage must be designated.
 Space for future expansion should be incorporated to accommodate business growth.

 • Equipment Selection: High-quality, corrosion-resistant machinery tailored for polylactic acid production must be selected.
-Essential equipment includes fermentation tanks, polymerization reactors, and purification systems.
+Essential equipment includes fermenters, separation and purification units, polymerization reactors, extruders, pelletizers, and drying systems.
 All machinery must comply with industry standards for safety, efficiency, and reliability.

-• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like lactic acid and glucose or starch to ensure consistent production quality.
+• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like lactic acid, catalyst, and purification solvents to ensure consistent production quality.
 Minimizing transportation costs by selecting nearby suppliers is essential.
 Sustainability and supply chain risks must be assessed, and long-term contracts should be negotiated to stabilize pricing and ensure a steady supply.

 • Quality Assurance Systems: A comprehensive quality control system should be established throughout production.
 Analytical instruments must be used to monitor product concentration, purity, and stability.
 Documentation for traceability and regulatory compliance must be maintained.